0x6d64/beech/README.md

 >New lines will facilitate grepping the diary file.

 ##Known issues
-- Beech entry report is expected to be slow when the diary file grows to a larger size
+- Beech entry report is expected to be slow when the diary file grows to a larger size and no pickled cache is present
+- ~~manual edits on the diary file will have to be made with some caution, since they have to be ordered by time (or return of diary entries will not work as expected)~~ I expect this to be solved by using a pickled cache.
 - Beech was written by a python n00b with zero experience, don't expect elegant code.

 #Developed by